francis-clairicia/EasyNetwork/docs/source/tutorials/basic.rst

    * Add cross-references

-   * Link to all the available serializer
+   * Link to all the available serializers

 Build your :term:`protocol object`